vinerya/eco-code-analyzer/README.md

 - Lower the carbon footprint of their software
 - Improve code performance and efficiency
 - Raise awareness about the environmental impact of code
+- Actively contribute to reforestation efforts based on their code's impact

+The new tree planting feature allows users to take immediate action to offset their code's environmental impact.
+When using the `--contribute` flag, the tool will:

+1. Calculate the number of trees equivalent to the potential CO2 reduction
+2. Provide an estimated cost for planting these trees
+3. Offer the user an option to contribute to a tree planting organization directly from the command line

-Remember, every small optimization counts.
-By collectively improving our code's eco-friendliness, we can make a significant impact on reducing the IT industry's carbon footprint.
+Remember, every small optimization and contribution counts.
+By collectively improving our code's eco-friendliness and supporting reforestation efforts, we can make a significant impact on reducing the IT industry's carbon footprint and promoting a healthier planet.

 ## Assumptions and Coefficients